suite22/NotesFromClass/PortlandCodeSchool/iOS/iOSclassNotes.md

                         label for 2nd arg ^              ^ arg name
 - the first argument in doesn't get the convience of a label
 - popup tooltip shows the label you give to arguments after the first

+NSObject = highest level object in ObjC
+- strings, views, etc are all subclasses of NSObject

+Started "CreatingObjects" project

+\* pointer in memory
+UILabel *myLabel = [[UILabel alloc] init];
+alloc = "hey, set aside some memory for this."

+[self.view addSubview:myLabel];
+- passing in the object myLabel, not just the value of view.

+Hierarchy
+NSObject > UIViewController > myViewController > viewDidLoad or myOwnMethod

+NSNumber is an object.
+%@ is for strings that reference an object
+%f = float

+Expanding NSArray topic

+Code Signing
+Provisioning Profile
+- set to specific if you have issues with the automatic settings.

+## Assignment
+Coming via email.